AMI-system/amber-dashboard/README.md

 To add a new deployment to the map story, simply update the `points_of_interest.json` file in the `map` directory with the new deployment details.

+## Adding Media

+If you are loading in large videos, images or gifs, we recommend you source them from elsewhere.
+We have been using Google Drive and then sourcing them using the share links, making sure 'Anyone with the link' can view.
+You will also need to make sure the link follows the format `https://drive.google.com/file/d/FILE_ID/preview`, instead of the default `https://drive.google.com/file/d/FILE_ID/view?usp=drive_link`.

 ## Analytics